KatsJohn/GDP_prediction/README.md

 ## Project Overview

 Gross Domestic Product (GDP) is one of the most widely used indicators of a country's economic health.
 Accurate forecasting of GDP trends can help policymakers, analysts, and researchers make informed decisions.
-In this project, multiple forecasting models are trained and compared to predict the GDP of selected countries using nominal GDP data spanning from 1960 to 2023.
+In this project, we trained several Machine Learning models (e.g., Polynomial Regression, ARIMA, Prophet, LSTM) to predict the GDP of selected countries and geographic regions using historical data of 40+ years.

 The notebook is designed to be educational and practical, combining economic reasoning, visualization, and hands-on model implementation.
 It also merges GDP data with population data to compute per-capita metrics, offering a more nuanced perspective on economic performance.